Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==

+= 2.03.09 =
+* New: Add frmStartFormLoading and frmEndFormLoading jQuery events.
+* **Pro Version** *
+* Fix: Do not clear field values when previous page is conditionally hidden.

 = 2.03.08 =
 * New: Add frm_label_justify CSS layout class to justify text in long labels